spitaI/nodejs-rs-REST/README.md

 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+## Running with Fastify

+To use the `fastify` adapter instead of `express` under `NestJS`, you have to set the `USE_FASTIFY` environment variable in `.env` file to `true`.
+Then you need to restart the app, if it was running.

+When you choose express or fastify as adapter, when the app is finally started, you'll see the message in console, saying:
+`App is running on port {PORT} using {express/fastify}`

 ## Running with Docker

 - Docker [Download & Install Docker](https://docs.docker.com/get-docker/)